-National Pet Day on April 11th dedicates the day to those pets who may not always get the companionship and attention pets deserve.
-While loving our pets is something we do every day, the observance encourages helping out orphaned pet companions.
-It will improve their health and enhance their opportunities for adoption.
+April 11 is National Pet Day.
+While loving our pets is something we do every day, National Pet Day encourages us to pay special attention to pets who may not get that extra attention.
+Helping out orphaned pet companions will improve their health and enhance their opportunities for adoption.

 Sometimes their human companions aren’t well.
 Making sure their forever furry friends are receiving the best of care will help relieve stress and worry.